 Mountain Biking at Maine Huts & Trails

 Maine Huts & Trails is home to some of the best mountain biking in New England, and hut-to-hut MTB tour is a really fun way to experience the Maine backcountry.
 All trails except the Bigelow Approach Trail and the Hemlock Trail are suitable for both traditional mountain bikes and fat tire bikes.
-Most Maine Huts & Trails routes are fairly flat with no significant elevation changes, making the riding suitable for all skill levels.
+Most Maine Huts & Trails routes are fairly flat with no significant elevation changes, making the riding suitable for most skill levels.
 Got a hybrid bike?
 You'll be happy riding the Narrow Gauge Trail, Carriage Road, Long Falls Dam Road and hut service roads (not marked on the map).

 Before heading out, be sure to check Trail Conditions for daily updates.